This week, a girlfriend and I got a heartfelt, funny, sincere and personal message from the same guy, and we discovered it was the same message.

-There are as many different approaches to this as there are women in the world, but I’d like to offer some advice based on my own internet dating experiences.
+There are as many different approaches as there are women in the world.
+I’d like to offer some advice based on my own internet dating experiences.
 Not showing off, but I’ve been single a lot.
 Lots and lots.

-I also don’t like when a message seems cut-and-pasted- although again, statistically, this is not supposed to matter.
-This week, a girlfriend and I got a heartfelt, funny, sincere and personal message from the same guy, and we discovered it was the same message.
-Guys, I know the internet makes it feel like there are infinite numbers of single women to talk to, but there aren’t, and we talk to each other.
-She called him on it and he said I’m sorry, I have to send too many messages to women, I can’t write them all individually.
-Well, perhaps our bots can date?
+This week, a girlfriend and I got a heartfelt, funny, sincere and personal message online.
+We discovered it was the same message.
+I know the internet makes it feel like there are infinite numbers of single women to talk to, but there aren’t.
+We called him on it and he said I have to send too many messages to women, I can’t write them all individually.
+Well, ok, perhaps our bots can date?

 Check out these do’s and don’ts!